 While cases have since decreased to the high teens, this is still significantly higher than the low of 1,010 achieved in 1976.
 This has led public health experts to investigate the reasons underlying the recent uptick in cases.
 And here’s what they’ve found:

 - Waning immunity: The number one reason behind the surge in cases of whooping cough appears to be diminishing levels of immunity provided by the newer acellular pertussis vaccines.
 While these vaccines are safer than their predecessors, the amount of protection they provide isn’t as robust.
 For example, one recent study found that the whooping cough vaccine is over 80% effective during the first 3 years after vaccination, but the level of protection drops to less than 50% by the eighth year.
+This is why keeping your immune system strong with nutritional aids such as essential amino acids is critical.

 - Incomplete vaccine coverage: Some have blamed increased rates of whooping cough on the so-called anti-vaxxers—people who believe there’s a connection between vaccinations and certain health problems, especially autism.
 However, many experts now believe the real problem lies in the fact that adults are unaware they need boosters to make up for the lower levels of protection provided by acellular pertussis vaccines.